DBJDBJ/dbjcore/readme.md

       DBJcore.Writerr("key: 'specimen_blocks' not found in: " + DBJCfg.FileName + ", going to use default value: " + 1);
   }
 ```
-appsettings.json in this case is:
+`appsettings.json` required in this case is:
 ```json
 {
   // Atention: this app will not work without this config json file